Town Deal Board Members

 A photograph of Councillor Lee Carter

-Lee Carter is the current Lead Member for Neighbourhood Services, Regeneration and the High Street for Telford & Wrekin Council.
-He was first elected to the Council in 2015 as Member for College Ward in Wellington and was appointed as Lead Member for Finance and Service Delivery.
-In his first year he oversaw one of the most extensive budget consultations ever held with the local Community and was instrumental in developing the ‘Telford & Wrekin Partnership Deal’ which protected Community Centres and other Community facilities from closure.
+Lee Carter was elected as Leader of the Council in 2024 having previously been Cabinet Member for Neighbourhood Services, Regeneration and the High Street.
+He was first elected to the Council in 2015 as Member for College Ward in Wellington where he was born and lives.
+He was appointed as Lead Member for Finance and Service Delivery in 2015 and in his first year he oversaw one of the most extensive budget consultations ever held with the local Community and was instrumental in developing the ‘Telford & Wrekin Partnership Deal’ which protected Community Centres and other Community facilities from closure.

-In his current role he has overseen the Pride in Your High Street Programme the nationally recognised programme which has overseen the regeneration of High Streets in Telford & Wrekin and he instigated the development of Community Action Teams which have helped continue Telford’s excellent reputation for clean, green neighbourhoods.
-He was also involved in the implementation of the Independent Inquiry into CSE in Telford and the implementation of recommendations from the Inquiry.
+He oversaw the regionally and nationally recognised Pride in Your High Street Programme which promoted regeneration of High Streets in Telford & Wrekin and he instigated the development of Community Action Teams which helped continue Telford’s excellent reputation for clean, green neighbourhoods.
+He oversaw the development of the first Council run bus services in a generation including a new work express service designed specifically to get residents to work in the Town’s major industrial estates.
+He was also involved in the implementation of the Independent Inquiry into Child Sexual Exploitation in Telford & Wrekin and the implementation of recommendations from the Inquiry.
+The Councils work in this area has been recognised as the best in the Country.

 For 12 Years Lee served as the Chairman and Managing Director of AFC Telford United, having lead the campaign to resurrect the club as a community owned football club in 2004.
 He became Chairman of AFC Telford United at the age of 26, and led the development of the club from a start-up business to a fully functioning successful Social Enterprise through growing membership, extensive engagement with the local community and excellent partnership working.